wkropat/weather-dashboard/README.md

 # Weather Dashboard
 ## Description
 This website shows current weather and forecast for a given city.
 There is a search form with a history below it, a card for current weather, and cards for 5 day forecast.
-This project uses moment.js and materialze css.
+This project uses moment.js to render times, the materialze css framwork, and the OpenWeatherMap API to get weather data.
 ![badge](https://img.shields.io/badge/license-MITLicense-brightorange)
 ## Table of Contents
   * [Installation](#installation)